 This redeveloped railroad right-of-way became a walking and bicycling destination.
-The trail is currently over 7-miles and runs along the Savannah River.
+The trail is currently 12-miles and runs along the Savannah River.
 The trail is a designated National Recreation Trail and part of the Transcontinental Bluebird Trail.
 Open dawn to dusk.

 This 3,250-acre wildlife sanctuary, owned by the National Audubon Society, is a favorite destination for birding, photography or simply a quiet walk along one of the trails.
 The educational center, designed for the public and school groups use, focuses on forest and land management.
 Please call ahead for current hours.

 Housed in a 1931 Winter Colony mansion, one of only two open to the public, along with three floors of exhibits, the museum holds the history of Aiken County inside and out.
 A one-room school from the 1890's and an 1808 log cabin are also on the museum grounds.
 Open Tue-Sat 10 am - 5 pm and Sun 2 - 5 pm.
 Closed Mondays and national holidays.